Loading...

 • French professors seldom give grades above 15/20, and a 70 percent in the U.K. is "with distinction."

-• In Spain, it’s rare to get a 10, while most students fall somewhere around a 6 and 8 (Notable), which is similar to a U.S. B.
+• In Spain, it's rare to get a 10, while most students fall somewhere around a 6 and 8 (Notable), similar to a U.S. B.

 Both students and evaluators should be cautious about such conversions, taking account of context and institutional customs.